-Some people who are trying to lose weight may adopt a ketogenic diet, which limits carbs and increases fat intake.
+Some who have tried to lose weight have adopted a ketogenic diet, which limits carbs and increases fat intake.
 While this diet can work for some people, it’s not always sustainable and can be too low in fiber.

 If you’re trying to lose weight, use butter sparingly on popcorn and sweet potatoes.
 Instead of adding sugar to your oatmeal, add fresh berries for sweetness.
 And although brown rice and whole wheat pasta are healthier choices, you should still practice portion control when eating them.

 Bad carbs are any carbohydrates that have had their natural nutrients stripped away for flavor or processing ease.
 It is advised to limit or eliminate bad carbs, such as:

 - Breakfast cereals.

 Editor's Note: This article was originally published on , and was last reviewed on .